fpclass/perpetual-haskelling-initiative/README.md

 On a given players turn, they start by drawing a card from their deck.
 They can then proceed to play cards from their hand and 'attack' the opponent.
 Each card will have a 'point cost'.
 As the number of rounds increases the number of 'points' a player can spend by playing cards increases to a maximum of 10 'points'
+Minions can only attack a turn after they have been placed unless specified

 Once a players 'health' depleats to 0, the other player wins the game.